osixia/docker-tinc-etcd/README.md

 [hub]: https://hub.docker.com/r/osixia/tinc-etcd/

-**A docker image to run tinc that get host to connect to from etcd thanks to confd**
+**A docker image to run Tinc VPN that get host to connect to from ETCD**

 ## Under the hood: osixia/tinc